 The thermal energy-storage capability allows the system to produce electricity during cloudy weather or at night.

 These kinds of solar power plants are ideally suited for operations in areas with adverse weather conditions.
 They're used in the Mojave Desert in California and have withstood hailstorms and sandstorms.
 However, two of the plants that have been built so far have been found to be too expensive to run.

 Solar pond solar power plants make use of a pool of saltwater that collects and stores solar thermal energy.
 It uses a technique called salinity-gradient technology.

-This technique acts as a thermal trap within the pond that can either be used directly or stored for later use.
-This kind of power plant has been in use in Israel at the Beit HaArava Power Plant since 1984.
+This technique creates a thermal trap within the pond where energy generated can either be used directly or stored for later use.
+This kind of power plant was in use in Israel at the Beit HaArava Power Plant between 1984 and 1988.

-Salt concentrations levels increase with depth and, therefore, density also increases from the surface to bottom of the lake until the solution becomes uniform at a given depth.
+Salt concentration levels increase with depth and, therefore, density also increases from the surface to the bottom of the lake until the solution becomes uniform at a given depth.